Table Of Contents

 Concerts, Parties and Festivals

-Candlelight concerts have a new version this spring, the Candlelight Spring Concerts, with a schedule of spring concerts where hundreds of flowers join the candles to brighten up these shows in the city, which already has some concerts scheduled for April:
+Candlelight concerts have a new version this spring, the Candlelight Spring Concerts, with a schedule of spring concerts where hundreds of flowers are added to the candles to make these shows even brighter in the city, which already has some concerts scheduled for April.

 Candlelight Concerts: